Hanzhuo-Gong/Personal-Site/README.md

-# I am currently learn about full stack development.
-This personal site was developed by pure html code.
-Some of features may not working.
-I will be updated after I learn about Javascript
+# I am learning full stack development.
+My personal site is my first project to develop.
+Since I am still in the process of development, the website is not fully function yet.
+I will update periodically.